2-min scorecardSee what your manual month-end close is actually costing you

 Choose Go Fig if:

-• You’re a strategic CFO, not a data platform owner
+• You’re a finance practitioner, not a data platform owner

-• You need capital, margin, and segmentation answers in weeks
+• You need reconciled, margin, and segmentation answers in weeks

 • You don’t want to hire or retain data engineers

-• You want the graph and the analysts, not a warehouse and a backlog
+• You want connected, reconciled data in Excel with Celeste on top, not a warehouse and a backlog

 • Predictable cost and managed maintenance matter